pelmeng/telegram-google-sheets-bot/README.md

 👉[**Check my code**](https://github.com/pelmeng/telegram-google-sheets-bot)

 ## ⚡ Peculiarities
-- It works with Python 3.
+-It works with Python 3.
 -Sends a welcome message to the user.
-- Simple logic and easily modifiable.
+-Simple logic and easily modifiable.